 The 1901 census finds 76 year old widow Ann R Russell living with her daughter and son in law, Emma and Francis Lefrance, in the parish of Mile End Old Town London.

 The death of an Anna Russell aged 80, was registered in the Mile End District between January and March 1905.

 This family certainly experienced mixed fortunes in life.

 Did James Warren spend time in prison after his appearance as an insolvent debtor at the court in Norwich in 1836?
 If so, what effect did this have on him and his family?

-In the 1840s, James Bowles Warren and his brother Alonzo Warren were, on separate occasions, found guility of criminal offences.
-Each were sentenced to transportation to Van Dieman’s Land (Tasmania).
-What lead the brothers to commit the offences.
+In the 1840s, James Bowles Warren and his brother Alonzo Warren were, on separate occasions, found guilty of criminal offences.
+Each were sentenced to transportation to Van Diemen’s Land (Tasmania).
+What led the brothers to commit the offences?

 Sadly, Alonzo died during the long journey to ‘the other side of the world’.
 Did the Warren siblings back home know that only one of the brothers reached Tasmania?

 After serving his sentence, did James Bowles Warren keep out of trouble and make a success of his life in Tasmania?

 Anna’s husband, Charles Russell, had a form of dementia at the age of 45.
 In 1868, Charles came back to Norfolk (seemingly not his choice), while Anna remained in Whitechapel.
 Why did Anna not follow her husband back to Norfolk?

 Staymaker Hannah Eliza Fenn (née Warren) became a business woman.
 By 1891, Hannah employed some 20 people in the centre of Norwich.